ShabbirHasan1/codex-helper/README_EN.md

   - Structured upstream management (`config.json` + CLI).
   - Unified LB state (failures + cooldown + usage exhaustion) with pluggable usage providers.

-If you're already using `cli_proxy` or `cc-switch`, you can adopt codex-proxy as a more focused Codex-specific proxy layer, while still reusing your existing knowledge and patterns from those tools.
+If you're already using `cli_proxy` or `cc-switch`, you can adopt codex-helper as a focused Codex-specific proxy layer, while still reusing your existing knowledge and patterns from those tools.